 Social media is not a one-size-fits-all solution, and it's best used as an audience engagement tool rather than a broadcast medium.
-Clearly articulate your goals and develop a social content strategy that supports those objectives.
+Goals for your social media account(s) should be S.M.A.R.T. – Specific, Manageable, Achievable, Relevant and Trackable.
+Clearly define your goals and develop a social content strategy that supports these objectives.

 How will you measure outcomes?

-Strategic communications and marketing plans should always include an assessment component.
-Develop a set of measurements, select an analytics tool, and follow an assessment schedule.
-Plan to analyze your results and apply lessons learned to your communications strategy.
+Strategic social communications and marketing plans should always include an assessment component.
+Develop a set of measurements, select an analytics tool and follow and assessment schedule.
+Plan to analyze your results, identify trends and apply lessons learned to your communications strategy.

 Who will manage your account?

-Someone must be responsible for monitoring, moderating and managing your account seven days a week, 365 days a year, including weekends and holidays.
-Social media never rests, and a social manager must be attentive to their community.
+Fresh content is imperative in order to thrive in social media communities.
+Someone must be responsible for monitoring, moderating and managing your account seven days a week, 365 days a year – including weekends and holidays.
+Social media never rests, and a social media administrator must be attentive to their community.

-You should identify a primary social manager and a back-up manager as well, and agree to a monitoring and on-call schedule.
-Work with Human Resources to ensure that after-hours social responsibility is handled appropriately, and follow the Human Resources policy for social media use.
+Identify a primary social media administrator and at least one back-up administrator as well.
+Agree to a monitoring and on-call schedule.
+Work with Human Resources to ensure that after-hours social responsibility is handled appropriately.

 How will you handle a social crisis?

-It's inevitable: Someone will post something negative on your social account.
-Or, you may have to communicate bad news through social channels.
-Know and follow the University's social media guidelines and policy> But if you have questions—particularly about employee-relations, student-relations or legal matters—contact the Division of Marketing & Communications or Human Resources for advice.
+It's inevitable: someone will post something negative on your social media page.
+Or, you may have to communicate bad news through social media.
+If you have questions – particularly about employee relations, student relations or legal matters – contact the Division of Communications & Marketing or Human Resources for advice.

 In the event of an emergency, contact Campus Safety at 303-871-2139; they will implement the University's crisis plan.

-University of Denver social accounts must follow brand guidelines for use of colors, logos and other assets.
-Social accounts communicate the brand in a number of other ways as well, from the voice and tone of your posts to your moderation approach, your response time and the content you share.
-Know and follow the University’s brand guidelines.
+All University of Denver social media accounts must follow brand guidelines for use of colors, logos and other visual assets.
+Your social media account will communicate the brand in a number of other ways as well, from the voice and tone of your posts to your moderation approach, your response time and the content you share.

 Don’t have all the answers?

 We're here to help.
-Email Theresa Mueller to schedule a consultation.
+Email Nik Scott to schedule a consultation.